Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. If a poll (where votes are cast in writing) is demanded by three or more Members on any question—

-   1. the poll must be taken at the meeting in the manner determined by the chairperson of the meeting; and
+   a) the poll must be taken at the meeting in the manner determined by the chairperson of the meeting; and

    2. the chairperson must declare the result of the resolution on the basis of the poll.